EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 #### 4.9.1.
 Installation

+##### 4.9.1.1.
+Installation on the WSL File System

+To install [**AWS CLI**](https://aws.amazon.com/cli/) on the `WSL File System`, follow Linux's [AWS official instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) executing the upcoming commands on a [Ubuntu](https://ubuntu.com/) terminal.

+    curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
+    unzip awscliv2.zip
+    sudo ./aws/install

+To verify if the [**AWS CLI**](https://aws.amazon.com/cli/) installation was properly made, check the output of the following command:

+    aws --version

+If the `aws` command cannot be found, you might need to restart your terminal or follow the troubleshooting in [Troubleshoot AWS CLI errors](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-troubleshooting.html).

+##### 4.9.1.2.
+Installation on the Windows Native File System

-To install [**AWS CLI**](https://aws.amazon.com/cli/), download the latest version from [official downloads page](https://aws.amazon.com/cli/).
+To install [**AWS CLI**](https://aws.amazon.com/cli/) on the `Windows Native File System`, download the latest version from [official downloads page](https://aws.amazon.com/cli/).
 Then, execute the downloaded file (there will be a prompt for elevated permissions that must be accepted).

+To verify if the [**AWS CLI**](https://aws.amazon.com/cli/) installation was properly made, check the output of the following command:

+    aws --version

+If Windows is unable to find the program, you might need to close and reopen the command prompt window to refresh the path, or follow the troubleshooting in [Troubleshoot AWS CLI errors](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-troubleshooting.html).

 ### 4.10 Make